 Through a vehicle policy that promotes efficiency

-The fleet of company cars is more efficient with each passing year, now with thermal models that produce at least 15% lower emissions on average than in 2015.
+The fleet of company cars is more efficient with each passing year, now with thermal models that produce lower emissions on average.

 Each year, Egis organises two awareness raising events on these issues to its employees: during the European Sustainable Development Week (30 May -5 June) and during European Mobility Week (16 to 22 September).